Influence functions and regularity tangents for efficient active learning

-where $X = \power(x)$.
-We use the convention that $y$ and $\theta$ are column vectors.
-This is the regularized version of the well-known formula for the parameters of a linear regression problem, called {\em the normal equations}, which incidentally takes the familiar form of an inverse-Hessian-vector product, where $X^\T y$ is the gradient at $\theta=0$ and $X^\T X + sI$ is the Hessian.
-The (regularized) normal equations derived by setting the gradient of the (regularized) objective function to zero:
+This is the regularized version of the well-known formula for the parameters of a linear regression problem, called {\em the normal equations}, which incidentally takes the familiar form of an inverse-Hessian-vector product, where $2X^\T y$ is the gradient at $\theta=0$ and $2(X^\T X + sI)$ is the (constant) Hessian.
+The (regularized) normal equations are derived by setting the gradient of the RLS objective function in equation \ref{eq:l2-reg} to zero:

-where $X_i$ denotes row $i$ of $X$.
 It is equivalent to Newton's method in this model, which converges after a single iteration because the objective function is quadratic.

+In the normal equations, $X$ is a matrix with columns corresponding to the ``features'' (in this case, powers of the $x$-coordinate) of each data point, and rows corresponding to the data points.
+Thus $X^\T X$ is therefore a square matrix with the same dimension as the parameter vector, $\dim \theta = p = 6$ in this example.

 The regularity tangent is calculated as